 - An executive retires before normal retirement time. - The company has indicated its intention not to forfeit outstanding awards of employees who retire at age 65.
-In other circumstances, where a recipient retires before age 65, the company may determine that awards shall not be forfeited. - An executive's employment with the company terminates (for any reason, whether at initiative of employee, the company or otherwise) the company may determine that awards shall not be forfeited. - An executive, without the consent of the company, engages in any activity, during employment or after retirement or termination of employment, which is detrimental to the company, including working for a competitor; or - There is a material negative restatement of the company's reported financial or operating results.
+In other circumstances, where a recipient retires before age 65, the company may determine that awards shall not be forfeited. - An executive's employment with the company terminates (for any reason, whether at initiative of employee, the company or otherwise), with forfeiture and claw-back at the company's discretion. - An executive, without the consent of the company, engages in any activity, during employment or after retirement or termination of employment, which is detrimental to the company, including working for a competitor; or - There is a material negative restatement of the company's reported financial or operating results.
 For executive officers of the company, some or all of any unvested earnings bonus units granted in the three years prior to the restatement are subject to forfeiture.
 In addition, any cash amounts received from bonus or earnings bonus units that were paid out up to five years prior to the restatement are subject to claw-back.